About Us Pricing Contact Us

 Learning goals

-Students will order objects by length and compare lengths using indirect methods.
-They will express lengths using whole number units and tell time to the hour and half-hour.
-Students will organize and interpret data to categorize and compare information, applying measurement in real-world contexts.
+Students will explore measurement concepts by ordering objects by length and comparing lengths using indirect methods.
+They will express lengths using whole number units and practice telling time to the hour and half-hour.
+Through organizing and interpreting data, students will categorize and compare information, enhancing their understanding of measurement in real-world contexts.

 Standards